The Hunt: Me and the War Criminals

 The Hunt: Me and the War Criminals (La caccia: Io e i criminali di guerra) is a book written by Carla Del Ponte, published in April 2008.
 According to Del Ponte she received information saying about 300 Serbs were kidnapped and transferred to Albania in 1999 where their organs were extracted.

 The book caused a considerable controversy with Kosovan and Albanian officials denying these allegations and Russian and Serbian officials demanding more investigation.
-ICTY stated no substantial evidence supporting the allegations was brought to the court.
+The ICTY stated no substantial evidence supporting the allegations was brought to the court.

 On 12 December 2010, the Council of Europe released a provisional report confirming Ms Del Ponte's allegations, and naming both Shaip Muja, current political adviser to the Kosovar Prime Minister, and Prime Minister Hashim Thaqi himself, in this context.

-Organ traffic allegations
+Content

+The book is a memoir that details Del Ponte's eight years (1999-2007) as Chief Prosecutor at the International Criminal Tribunal for the former Yugoslavia.
+It was co-written with Chuck Sudetic, an American journalist of Croatian descent who covered the Yugoslav wars for the New York Times from 1990 to 1995.

-According to the Del Ponte's book the prosecutor's office received information from UNMIK officials who had in turn received it from "a team of trustworthy journalists" that some 300 kidnapped Serbians were taken with trucks from Kosovo to several camps in Kukës and Tropojë (Albania) during the summer of 1999, shortly after the arrival of NATO troops in Kosovo.
-There their organs were extracted to be sold in foreign countries.
+According to the Del Ponte's book, the prosecutor's office received information from UNMIK officials who had in turn received it from "a team of trustworthy journalists" that some 300 kidnapped Serbians were taken with trucks from Kosovo to several camps in Kukës and Tropojë in Albania during the summer of 1999, shortly after the arrival of NATO troops in Kosovo.
+Captives were taken to locations including a shack behind a yellow house south in Burrel where doctors removed their organs.
+The organs were then smuggled out of country and sold abroad.
+The smuggling was carried out with the knowledge and involvement of some elements of the Kosovo Liberation Army (KLA) who also profited from it.
+The allegations are covered in a chapter in the book called "Kosovo 1999-2007".